kendarorg/the-protocol-master-template/README.md

 * Download the template
 * Remove what you do not need
 * Add the applications you need to test/verify/etc to the docker compose
-* Set the connection string of the monitored services to "main-tpm:port"
+* Set the connection string of the monitored services to "main_tpm:port"
 * Have fun!